BlackBeard085/x1console/README.md

 2. **Update Server and Rebuild Validator**: This option allows you to update your server and rebuild your validator, also providing the option to update the X1 console.
 3. **Autopilot** (beta) The autopilot is a modified automated validator health check.
 When turned on it checks validator health every 30 minutes.
 If your validator is active no action is taken.
 If your validator is found delinquent then similar checks are made like the health check, any processes in the backgroumd a forced closed, the blockchain ledger is removed and valdiator restarted.
 ### 4.Authority Manager
    Although part of the other menu Authority Manager is one of the more important security measures of X1 Console.
+You must clone X1 Console on your local machine and copy all your wallets from your server to the .config/solana directory on your local machine.

    When launched through the other menu option 4, you will be displayed your stake and vote wallets and their corresponding withdraw authority wallet.